-- Gorn: In typical Fulci film fashion, Dr. Freudstein goes out his way to dish most gory and sadistic deaths as possible.
+- Gorn: In typical Fulci film fashion, Dr. Freudstein goes out his way to dish out the most gory and sadistic deaths as possible.

 - Hollywood New England: Averted.
 Outdoor scenes (notably the library and the store with the mannequin) were filmed in Concord, Massachusetts.
 Both buildings look almost exactly the same nearly three decades later.

-- Mind Screw: the original US release of the film had the studio underlings mislabel several of the film reels sent to theaters, leading to the middle sections of the film getting mixed up; as such, the nanny's death takes place earlier than it should, leading to a scene of her appearing afterwords after her death scene.
+- Mind Screw: While the film was already a Mind Screw to begin with the original US release of the film had the studio underlings mislabel several of the film reels sent to theaters, leading to the middle sections of the film getting mixed up; as such, the nanny's death takes place earlier than it should, leading to a scene of her appearing afterwards after her death scene.